 For example, if your customers are unhappy about the economy, you can use this knowledge to create loyalty campaigns and new products.

-Companies use sentiment analysis to improve customer service, develop better products, and gauge the overall satisfaction of their customers.
+Companies utilize sentiment analysis to enhance customer service, develop more effective products, and assess the overall satisfaction of their customers.

 For example, if you analyze the ratings and reviews of your product and service and find that they’re overwhelmingly positive, it could indicate that there’s a good chance that people would be happy with it.